Memphis, Egypt: History

-During the Old Kingdom, Memphis became the capital of Ancient Egypt for more than eight consecutive dynasties.
+During the Early Dynastic Period and Old Kingdom, Memphis became the capital of Ancient Egypt for more than six consecutive dynasties.
 The city reached a peak of prestige under the Sixth Dynasty as a centre for the worship of Ptah, the god of creation and artworks.
 The alabaster sphinx that guards the Temple of Ptah serves as a memorial of the city's former power and prestige.
 The Memphis triad, consisting of the creator god Ptah, his consort Sekhmet, and their son Nefertem, formed the main focus of worship in the city.

 Memphis declined after the Eighteenth Dynasty with the rise of Thebes and the New Kingdom, but was revived under the Persians, before falling firmly into second place following the founding of Alexandria.
 Under the Roman Empire, Alexandria remained the most important Egyptian city.
 Memphis remained the second city of Egypt until the establishment of Fustat (or Fostat) in 641 AD.
 Afterward it was largely abandoned and became a source of stone for the surrounding settlements.
 It was still an imposing set of ruins in the twelfth century, but soon became little more than an expanse of low ruins and scattered stone.